 The Wrap Up

-So there you have all you need to know about fly fishing in MN!
 The North Star State has so much to offer anglers, with the chance to catch brown, rainbow, and brook trout, as well as walleye, smallmouth bass, and even steelhead and salmon.

 So what are you waiting for?
 Grab your rod, reel, line, and flies, and get yourself down to your chosen location!
 Everyone from beginners to pros will have great fun fishing on the fly in Minnesota!

-Found this article helpful?
+Did you find this article helpful?
 Give it a share on Twitter, and don’t miss our fly fishing gear reviews and location guides at Fly Fisher Pro!